DigUpTheHatchet/spotify-social/README.md

 There are a number of dependencies required to run the integrations tests in this project:
 - An instance of [dynamodb-local](https://hub.docker.com/r/amazon/dynamodb-local) must be running on localhost port `8000`.
 - A number of environment variables must be defined (as the ITs hit the actual Spotify API):
- - `SPOTIFY_CLIENT_ID` - The actual `SPOTIFY_CLIENT_ID` of my Spotify Application
+  - `SPOTIFY_CLIENT_ID` - The actual `SPOTIFY_CLIENT_ID` of my [Spotify App](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
- - `SPOTIFY_CLIENT_SECRET` - The actual `SPOTIFY_CLIENT_SECRET` of my Spotify Application
+  - `SPOTIFY_CLIENT_SECRET` - The actual `SPOTIFY_CLIENT_SECRET` of my [Spotify App](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
- - `SPOTIFY_REFRESH_TOKEN_ITS` - The refresh token from a Spotify account I created for running the ITs
+  - `SPOTIFY_REFRESH_TOKEN_ITS` - The refresh token from a Spotify account I created for running the ITs.
- - `SPOTIFY_REFRESH_TOKEN_SCOPES_ITS` - The scopes authorized on the above refresh token
+  - `SPOTIFY_REFRESH_TOKEN_SCOPES_ITS` - The scopes authorized on the above refresh token.

-Because the required environment variables include credentials from my own Spotify application, I can't expose them here.
+Because the required environment variables include credentials from my own Spotify App, I can't expose them here.
-If you want to run the ITs, you will need to create your own Spotify application (+ credentials) and generate a refresh token for your Spotify user.
+If you want to run the ITs, you will need to create your own [Spotify App](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) (+ credentials) and generate a refresh token for your Spotify user.

-Once the above dependencies have been provided, the integration tests can be run with `npm run test:integration`.
+Once the above dependencies have been met, run the ITs with `npm run test:integration`.

 You can see an example of the ITs being run in the [Github Actions Pipeline](https://github.com/DigUpTheHatchet/spotify-social/blob/add-project-readme/.github/workflows/terraform.yml).
 An instance of dynamodb-local is started as a Service on port `8000`, and the required environment variables are passed to the `Run integration tests` step.

-Before each IT, a `prepareTestTables()` function is called.
-This function will destroy and re-create the dynamodb tables, before inserting any test data that is required.
+Before each integration test, a `prepareTestTables()` function is called.
+This function will destroy and re-create all dynamodb tables, before inserting any test data that is required for the IT.
 You can see an example of this [here](https://github.com/DigUpTheHatchet/spotify-social/blob/add-project-readme/test/integration/src/models/played-tracks-model.test.ts#L26).

 # Future Enhancements
 - TODO